Loss of a Loved One

 If you agree to donate, then the call will take about 20 minutes to answer all of the medical history questions.
-They can be very invasive questions which includes sexual history and medical history.
-Who ever takes the call will need to be mentally prepared for it
+They can be very invasive questions which include sexual history and medical history.
+Whoever takes the call will need to be mentally prepared for it

 1) Determine the organ donation status

 3) Anticipate a lengthy phone call if organ donation is granted